zenglenn42/utbc2019-hw-12-bamazon/README.md

 I love the performance of your non-blocking, [asynchronous programming model](https://mindmajix.com/node-js/what-is-node-js).

-If I need something from you that would normally block, I just ...
+If I need something from you that would normally block on i/o, I just ...

 * make the request, passing you a callback function
-* time passes, meanwhile while other requests efficiently queue up and get processed
+* time passes, other requests queue-up efficiently
 * when node has what I need, you invoke my callback with the results I want
 * and my program logic continues